MC Hammer: Television and film career

 Hammer appeared in two cable television movies.
 At the age of 39, he was one of the producers for the VH1 movie Too Legit: The MC Hammer Story, starring Romany Malco and Tangi Miller as his wife, which aired on December 19, 2001.
 The film is a biopic which chronicles the rise and fall of the artist.
-2 Legit To Quit: The Life Story of M.C.
-Hammer became the second highest-rated original movie in the history of VH1 and broadcast simultaneously on BET.
+2 Legit To Quit: The Life Story of MC Hammer became the second highest-rated original movie in the history of VH1 and broadcast simultaneously on BET.
 "The whole script came from me," says Hammer, "I sat down with a writer and gave him all the information."

 In 2003, Hammer appeared on The WB's first season of The Surreal Life, a reality show known for assembling an eclectic mix of celebrities to live together.
 He was also a dance judge on the 2003 ABC Family TV series Dance Fever.
 Additionally, he appeared on VH1's And You Don't Stop: 30 Years of Hip-Hop (2004) as well as in 100 Greatest Songs of the 90s (2008), a countdown which he was also commentator on.
 His eldest child, A'Keiba Burrell, was a contestant on MTV's Rock the Cradle in April 2008 (which Hammer also made appearances on).

 Hammer had shown an interest in having his own reality show with specific television networks at one point.
 Already being a part of shows for VH1 and The WB (I Married...
-M.C.
-Hammer and The Surreal Life), it was later confirmed he would appear in Hammertime on A&E in the summer of 2009.
+MC Hammer and The Surreal Life), it was later confirmed he would appear in Hammertime on A&E in the summer of 2009.
 This reality show was about his personal, business and family life.
-The following year, Hammer appeared on Live with Regis and Kelly June 3, 2009, to promote his show which began June 14, 2009, at 10 PM Eastern Time Zone (EST).
+The following year, Hammer appeared on Live with Regis and Kelly June 3, 2009, to promote his show which began June 14, 2009, at 10 p.m.
+Eastern Time Zone (EST).